-Risk management is intended to minimize financial and other losses potentially associated with risks to your health, family income, personal assets, savings and investments and business.
+Risk management is intended to minimize financial and other losses potentially associated with risks to your health, family income, personal assets, savings and investments, and business.
 Some examples of risk are personal and professional liability, property loss, and catastrophic illness or disability.

 Your first line of defense, as you Focus on Financial Freedom®, is to identify potential sources of risk and determine strategies to either avoid or minimize the major risk exposures.
 Your last line of defense is insurance.

 Risks to longevity and good health are clearly affected by both genetics and lifestyle.
-Factors known to improve our physical and mental well-being are highlighted regularly by the media—weight control, proper eating habits, regular aerobic exercise, and smoking cessation.
-We are also faced with choices each day that potentially impact our well-being, such as driving speed and the choice of whether or not to wear a seat belt.
+Factors known to improve our physical and mental well-being are highlighted regularly in the media—weight control, proper eating habits, regular aerobic exercise, and smoking cessation.
+We are also faced with choices each day that potentially impact our well-being, such as driving speed and the choice of whether to wear a seat belt.
 You have no control over your genetics, but you do have control over how you live your life.
 The most important benefit would, of course, be to improve and maintain your quality of life.
 Healthy lifestyle choices can also have a direct impact on your health care costs and insurance premiums.

 Income protection planning helps protect you and your family in the event of disability or premature death.
 The objective of income protection planning is to enable you and/or your family to maintain the lifestyle you are accustomed to in the event the unexpected happens.
 As discussed, genetics and lifestyle affect your risk profile and are key factors to be considered.
 Health status, your career choices, and physical endeavors (i.e., mountain climbing, parasailing, hang gliding) are also considerations.
 While your employers may provide some life and disability coverage, the cost of maintaining this coverage when you leave the company—if it is even possible—is often prohibitive.